AdobeDocs/app-builder/src/pages/guides/runtime_guides/using_packages.md

 }
 ```

-You can also override a package&rsquo;s default parameters for a given action by setting default parameters specifically for that action:
+You can also override a package's default parameters for an action by setting default parameters specifically for that action:

 `aio rt:action:update hellopackage/hello --param name Christine`